Delunado/Delunado/README.md

 These are the studios/companies I've worked for.

+- [Dead Pixel Tales](https://www.deadpixeltales.com/): I have been working here for more than 2 years as the writing of this.
+I'm 1/3 of this little indie studio, trying to make cool meaningful games for the world!
+I'm the lead programmer and technical director, but as in every indie team, I also do marketing, production and other little tasks.

-- [Odders Lab](http://odderslab.com/): Working here as a VR Game Programmer in a big team.
+- [Odders Lab](http://odderslab.com/): Worked here as a VR Game Programmer in a big team.
 I've learned a lot about tooling, working with big development teams, porting games and of course VR!.
-Worked on games like "Les Mills Bodycombat" or "Chess Club".
+Worked on games like "Les Mills Bodycombat" (*Best Oculus App 2022*) or "Chess Club".

 - [TEA Team](https://www.teateamgames.com/): I have worked here for 2 years, as a programmer, game designer and community manager.
 It was a small studio of 3 to 5 members.
 Here I worked on: "Borro", "CryBots", "Generador de Historias y Argumentos", "We need you, Borro!", as well as some Jam games.